pydantic/pydantic/docs/usage/postponed_annotations.md

 in validation inputs.
 For example, this can happen when validating ORM instances with back-references from attributes.

-Rather than raising a python `RecursionError` while attempting to validate data with cyclic references, Pydantic is able to detect the cyclic reference and raise an appropriate `ValidationError`:
+Rather than raising a Python `RecursionError` while attempting to validate data with cyclic references, Pydantic is able to detect the cyclic reference and raise an appropriate `ValidationError`:

 ```py